fairlearn/fairlearn/docs/about/index.rst

 Citing Fairlearn
 ----------------

-If you wish to add a citation to Fairlearn, please use the following:
+If you wish to cite Fairlearn in your work, please use the following:

 .. code ::